shresthverma29/GigTwin-AI/README.md

 ---

 *Last updated: March 20, 2026*
-*Built with ❤️ for the Guidewire Hackathon 2025*
+*Built with ❤️ by Team BeyondTheBench*
 *Demo status: ✅ Live and interactive*